 EXAMPLE 2 Consider again the dataset of photos, in Example 1.
 Consider two random hyperplanes (lines) through the origin, in the two dimensional space representing the photos.
 Figure 4 depicts two such lines, e_1 and e_2 .
 In addition, consider the vectors, r_1 and r_2 , for two photos in the dataset.
 The cosine distance between r_1 and r_2 is 30 degrees.
 Note that the difference between e_1 and e_2 , is that r_1 and r_2 are on the same side for line e_1 , but for different sides for line e_2 .
 The hash function in this case is simple a random line and the hash value is 1 or -1, depending on which side of the line the input record lies.
-In general, the smaller the angle between two records, the higher the likelihood of selecting a random line where the two records lie on the same side of the selected line: note that the likelihood for records r_1 and r_2 is $1 - \frac{30}{180}$, while, in general, the likelihood is $1 - \frac{\theta}{180}$, if θ is the angle between the two records.
+In general, the smaller the angle between two records, the higher the likelihood of selecting a random line where the two records lie on the same side of the selected line: note that the likelihood is $1 - \frac{\theta}{180}$, if θ is the angle between the two records.

 LSH applies a large number of such hash functions on each record.
-The outcome of those functions is used to build hash tables: the index of each bucket, in each table, is formed by the concatenation of the outcome from a number of hash functions.
-The following example illustrates the hash tables built by LSH:
+The outcome of those functions is used to build hash tables: the index of each bucket, in each table, is formed by concatenating the outcome from a number of hash functions.
+The following example illustrates the tables built by LSH: